 The rose colored lost city in Jordan was once a forgotten civilization, but today, it’s one of the country’s most valuable treasures and greatest tourist attractions.

 Located amid majestic canyons and hidden behind a barrier of rugged mountains, Petra is full of mysterious charm.
 The structures, which are carved into the vibrant towering sandstone cliffs, are abandoned temples and tombs, and the breathtaking ruins are considered to be one of world’s most visually stunning archaeological sites.

 2,000 years ago, Petra was created by the Nabataeans and was once a thriving trading center.
-Situated in between the Dead Sea and Red Sea, it was primarily known as the capital of the Nabatean empire between 400 B.C and A.D.
-106. It was completely untouched and overlooked until a Swiss explore stumbled upon it in 1812.
+Situated between the Dead Sea and Red Sea, it was primarily known as the capital of the Nabatean empire between 400 B.C and A.D.
+106. It was completely untouched and overlooked until a Swiss explorer stumbled upon it in 1812.

-Now, it’s a UNESCO World Heritage site and in 2007 it was named one of the new seven wonders of the world.
-In the last few years, Petra has been appearing on countless adventurous travel must-see blogs and rightfully so.
+Now, it’s a UNESCO World Heritage site, and in 2007, it was named one of the “New Seven Wonders of the World.”
+In the last few years, Petra has been appearing on countless adventurous travel must-see blogs, and rightfully so.
 And the Treasury Building is where “Indiana Jones” was filmed.

-So if you’re one of the many people dying to see Petra, watch our vlog for helpful travel tips and to see what the awesome experience is really like.
+So, if you’re one of the many people dying to see Petra, watch our vlog for helpful travel tips and to see what the awesome experience is really like.

 Produced by: Heather Newgen